TsakasPanagiotis/GDL-DTI/README.md

 - load the d-tensors, clean signals and noisy signals created by `simulation_data.ipynb`
 - choose a threshold for the maximum eigenvalue based on the percentile it covers
 - shuffle, split and put the data in datasets and dataloaders for training and validation
-- define neural network that works with polar composition
+- define neural network that works with spectral composition
 - define the training and validation functions that return the epoch loss
     - wrapped to return the execution time as well
 - train the model for an arbitrary number of epochs